Delivering for the Environment

 A more circular approach

 Reducing our waste intensity and, specifically, the proportion of waste that we send to landfill is one of our sustainability priorities.
 It also supports more efficient processes and use of resources in our businesses.
-During FY22, our businesses implemented a number of initiatives that resulted in a 41% reduction on the prior year of waste to landfill.

 Our commitments